 - Avoid contact sports or other situations where bruising or injury could occur.

-interferon beta-1a may cause redness, pain, or swelling at the injection site.
+Interferon beta-1a may cause redness, pain, or swelling at the injection site.
 Some patients have developed skin infections or a permanent depression (necrosis) under the skin at the injection site.
-Contact your doctor right away if you notice any of these side effects at the injection site: depressed or indented skin, blue-green to black skin discoloration, or pain, redness, or sloughing (peeling) of the skin.
+Contact your doctor right away if you notice depressed or indented skin, blue-green to black skin discoloration, or pain, redness, or sloughing (peeling) of the skin.

-interferon beta-1a commonly causes a flu-like reaction, with aching muscles, chills, fever, headache, joint pain, and nausea.
+Interferon beta-1a commonly causes a flu-like reaction, with aching muscles, chills, fever, headaches, joint pain, and nausea.
 Using your shot at bedtime may allow you to sleep through the symptoms.
-Your doctor may want you to take a medicine for pain and fever (e.g., acetaminophen or ibuprofen) to help control these effects.
-Follow your doctor's instructions carefully about how to prevent or treat these symptoms.
+Your doctor may want you to take a medicine to help control the pain or fever (eg, acetaminophen or ibuprofen).
+Carefully follow your doctor's instructions about how to prevent or treat these symptoms.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur:

 - joint pain

 - sores, ulcers, or white spots on the lips or in the mouth

 - Abdominal or stomach pain

 - clumsiness or unsteadiness